opengd/uusma-processing/README.md

 # art-midi-notegen
-Artistically generate random midi notes and cc.
-The object is to make the notes perform as unsync as possible an by this art-midi-notegen is not performance optimized, as missing a beat is not issue.
+Artistically generate random midi notes and CC.
+The object is to make the notes perform as unsyncronized as possible and by this art-midi-notegen is not performance optimized, as missing a beat is not an issue.

-As it is almost just about sound (music) the art-midi-notegen will not currently show any visual details in the main window, just deep black.
+As it is almost just about sound (and/or music) the art-midi-notegen will not currently show any visual details in the main window, just deep black.

 # Settings
 On application start art-midi-notegen will check if there is any config files in folder "./data". art-midi-notegen is using three config files to seperate settings, main.json, note.json and cc.json.
 If the files do not exist on start they will be created using default settings.